aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getAmount() {#getAmount--}

 <b>@deprecated.</b> Please use the 'amount' property instead.
-Represents amount of error bar.
+Represents the amount of error bar.

 ```javascript
 getAmount() : number;